Ammar Mosque and Osman Ramju Sadick Islamic Centre

-The Ammar Mosque and Osman Ramju Sadick Islamic Centre (愛群清真寺林士德伊斯蘭中心) or Wan Chai Mosque is a mosque and Islamic centre in Wan Chai, Hong Kong.
-It is the third mosque built in Hong Kong.
+The Ammar Mosque and Osman Ramju Sadick Islamic Centre (愛群清真寺林士德伊斯蘭中心) or Wan Chai Mosque is a mosque and Islamic centre in Wan Chai, Hong Kong, China.
+It was the third mosque built in Hong Kong.

 History

 First building

 The original building of this mosque can be traced back to the first Muslim cemetery in Hong Kong located at 7 Seymore Street where there were only five or six burials took place.
 By that time, the Ammar Mosque was just a small mosque built adjacent to the cemetery which was used primarily to offer funeral prayer.
 However, once the Muslim population increased, Muslims living nearby the mosque began to use it for daily prayers as well.
 The earliest grave can be traced back to the year of 1864.
-The site is now used for Jewish synagogue and the Muslim cemetery was moved to Happy Valley Muslim Cemetery.
+The site is now used as a Jewish synagogue and the Muslim cemetery moved to Happy Valley Muslim Cemetery.